abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 > `map` will provide an index of an item

 #### 🔸 reduce
-as name says it reduce the array item and resulting a single result
+as the name says it reduces the array item and resulting in a single result

 ```js
 const marks = [87, 98, 55, 67, 70, 59];